samizzo/UnityNativePrototype/README.md

 * In RegisterMonoModules.cpp, the definition of mono_dl_register_symbol should be moved out of the #if !(TARGET_IPHONE_SIMULATOR) block
 * The call to mono_dl_register_symbol where it registers the SwitchToNative function should be moved out of the #if !(TARGET_IPHONE_SIMULATOR) block

+## Workflow

+The person implementing the native UI can work in the NativeProject Xcode project.
+They can iterate on the native UI and build, run, and test within Xcode without touching Unity.

+The person implementing the Unity part can work in Unity solely on the Unity part.

+At some point updates will need to be integrated.
+To integrate, the following files from the static library should be copied into the Unity iOS plugin directory:

+* libNativeProjectLib.a
+* NativeInterface.h
+* Storyboard.storyboard (or any additional storyboard, XIB, etc files)

+Then the Unity project can be built out to Xcode as detailed above.